MdJafirAshraf/Human-Pose-Estimation-and-Action-Recognition/README.md

 # Human-Pose-Estimation-and-Action-Recognition
-In this project is  the predicting poses of human body parts and actions.
+Human pose estimation the predicting poses of human body parts and action recognition is recognize the humans actions.

+In this project, I used **Mediapipe** for human pose tracking and it predict four type of move action like right, left, up and down.